daveho/CloudCoderWebsite/install/servers.md

 [lowendbox](http://www.lowendbox.com/) is a good resource for finding an inexpensive hosting service.
 Cloud hosting services such as [Amazon EC2](http://aws.amazon.com/ec2/) are also a good choice.
+(An EC2 micro instance works well as a webapp server.)

+If you use a hosting service, we recommend that you use Debian or Ubuntu Linux.
+For example, if you use Amazon EC2 Ubuntu Server 12.04 LTS is a good choice.

 Webapp server configuration
 ---------------------------